zadigetvoltaire/nuxt-well-known/README.md

 #### `content-uris`

-With this middleware, you can generate urls with content
+With this middleware, you can generate uris with content

 ```ts
 type ContentUriOptions = {